 The default operation of RoundTrip drives is as follows:

-- The Datto device takes a zfs snapshot of the entire data storage array.
-This captures all of the snapshots on the device.
+- The Datto device captures all the recovery points on the device by taking a ZFS snapshot of the entire data storage array.

 - Once the send-file has finished transferring, the device dismounts the drive.

 - The device notifies you that the sync is complete.

 - You send the drive back to Datto.

 - When we receive the drive, we synchronize it with our cloud.

 - You receive a notification when the synchronization is complete.